FinTech: Add a Feature (Parental Controls) 2025

 Key Findings/Observations

-The second task (Block a group of vendors or merchant category) was very intuitive and the navigation was clear, though it was more information to parse through than the previous task.
-Users loved the addition of the Parental Controls page but found it to be a bit text-heavy, and sometimes had a hard time differentiating between action items versus items to review.
-Overall, users found this task easy to navigate and made almost no errors.
+Task Flow #2 (Block a group of vendors or merchant category): Users found this task very intuitive and thought the navigation was clear, though it was more information to parse through than the previous task.
+They loved the addition of the Parental Controls page but found it to be a bit text-heavy, and sometimes had a hard time differentiating between action items versus items to review.

-Task flow #3 (Review a list of blocked vendors and merchant categories) was the easiest to navigate and also included the fewest screens.
-Having familiarized themselves with the “Parental Controls” in the previous task, users had a much easier time identifying the section header for the list of blocked sellers.
-Overall, users had no problems completing this task and found it very intuitive.
+Task flow #3 (Review a list of blocked vendors and merchant categories): Users found this easy to navigate as it also included the fewest number of screens.
+Having familiarized themselves with the “Parental Controls” in the previous task, they had a much easier time identifying the section header for the list of blocked sellers.

 Delivery